Are you saved?

 Matthew 5:6 Blessed are those who hunger and thirst for righteousness, for they shall be filled.

-Do you feel like there is a new Spirit in you moving you to do what is right in the eyes of God?
+Do you feel like there is a new Spirit in you moving you to think and do what is right in the eyes of God?

 Ezekiel 36:26-28 I will give you a new heart and put a new spirit within you; I will take the heart of stone out of your flesh and give you a heart of flesh.
 I will put My Spirit within you and cause you to walk in My statutes, and you will keep My judgments and do them.
 Then you shall dwell in the land that I gave to your fathers; you shall be My people, and I will be your God.